clayh53/tufte-jekyll/README.md

 To incorporate these styles into a Jekyll theme, I have made some very slight modifications that attempt to maintain the feel of the CSS styles in this repo.

+## Demo

+A sample site with self-documenting content is available [here](http://clayh53.github.io/tufte-jekyll/) on github pages.

 ## Installation

 I'm not going to go into great detail here.
 I am just going to assume that anyone interested in either Jekyll, Edward Tufte's work or Github has some basic skills.
 I created this with Ruby 2.2.0 and Jekyll 2.5.3.
 There is absolutely nothing exotic going on here, so you can probably make any recent version of Jekyll work with this setup.